| TURKISH LANGUAGE FOR TRAVELLERS - CLICK HERE Country Profile

 along the Black Sea resembles a narrow but long belt.
 The land of this

 region is approximately 1/6 of Turkey's total land area.
+The

 Marmara region covers the area encircling the Sea of Marmara, includes